Chewing It Over—and Over and Over and Over

 Now, however nutty this all sounds, Fletcher’s overchewing was mostly harmless.
 But in one case, it almost had far bigger consequences.

 Because in addition to being a health nut, Fletcher was also a prominent social reformer.
-And during World War One, he landed himself on a committee run by Herbert Hoover, to provide food relief to France and Britain.
+And during World War I, he landed himself on a committee run by Herbert Hoover, to provide food relief to France and Britain.

 In this role, Fletcher tried his damnedest to get those countries to adopt his fad diet.
-And if they’d listened to him, it might have upended World War One completely—and prevented the Second World War from ever happening...
+And if they’d listened to him, it might have upended World War I completely—and prevented the Second World War from ever happening...

 From the Science History Institute this is Sam Kean and the Disappearing Spoon—a topsy-turvy science-y history podcast.
 Where footnotes become the real story.